 However, the mornings and evenings can be freezing cold.
 We had to pack layers and fur coats to stay warm in the morning but be cool enough to hike at midday when the sun is warmer.

-We visited Sedona in December and we thought it was busy but we were told several times that it was quiet by Sedona’s standards.
+We visited Sedona in December and thought it was busy but we were told several times that it was quiet by Sedona’s standards.
 Sharing sunrise hikes with so many others was unusual at this time of year.

 Low season evidently doesn’t exist in Sedona anymore!